 The Future

 It might be easier to take the problem out of the hands of individual clinicians who are afraid to ask questions.
-Innovative use of an iPad to pose the screening questions has proven useful with the end-users feeling comfortable about answering questions.
-This might be a useful lead-in to the conversation followed by more in-depth, and effective, face-to-face interaction.
+The innovative use of an iPad to pose the screening questions has proven useful, with the end-users feeling comfortable about answering questions.
+This might be a useful lead-in to the conversation followed by more in-depth and effective face-to-face interaction.

 Selected references